-- Machine learning and pattern recognition using built-in AI to predict and optimise each charging session. - Collection of user's departure time over app or touch screen to refine automatically suggested charging profile. - Support for Modbus protocol for integration with external smart building systems.
+- Machine learning and pattern recognition using built-in AI to predict and optimise each charging session. - Collection of user's departure time to refine automatically suggested charging profile. - Support for Modbus protocol for integration with external smart building systems.

 POWER MANAGEMENT